 Rise Against Hunger responds to sudden and ongoing crises to meet immediate needs of affected populations and support the transition toward recovery.
 We have responded to emergencies by delivering food assistance, nutrition, water filters and hygiene kits to those displaced by natural disasters and man-made crises.

-In building the resilience of vulnerable people, Rise Against Hunger is working hand-in-hand with a host of organizations to ensure that our meals and other life-changing aid can reach communities in crisis effectively and according to need.
+In building the resilience of populations at risk, Rise Against Hunger is working hand-in-hand with a host of organizations to ensure that our meals and other assistance can reach communities in crisis effectively and according to need.

 Recent Emergency Relief Initiatives